Not much in the research and facts to share for this blog post. Mostly photos of how things are going.

 WRONG.
 I lost my train of thought halfway through, and (in my mind) I couldn't describe what I thought was a very concise version of my thesis project (see right side of my blog).

-take.
-I think I'll print some of these to keep
+Promo card for the midterm review panel to take.
+I think I'll print some of these to keep on hand and to give out at my oral. |

 Even though I felt like I rambled through something I'd tell my grandmother, my wobbly knees and sweat-soaked forehead (was it hot or just me?)
 I got some amazing feedback and the energy was out of sight.
 I was given some things to watch out for, things that I need to make sure to include, and some great support.
 My mentor popped in a couple of times and having her in the room really gave me a little spine that I needed.